elam20/emp_Walrus/README.md

 - Repeats for inputted # of trials
 - Returns total elapsed time in milliseconds and # of times the array was accessed (check notes.txt to see special algorithm!)

-We then generated an array one million elements long, where each element is greater than or equal to the one that came before it.
-This ensured that the array was sorted, which is a precondition for binary search.
-We then ran binary and linear search fifty thousand times and put the total elapsed times and array accesses in an output file.
+We then generated arrays of varying lengths, where each element in every array is greater than or equal to the one that came before it.
+This ensured that the arrays was sorted, which is a precondition for binary search.
+We then ran binary and linear search fifty thousand times per array and put the total elapsed times and array accesses in an output file.

 # Results
 **Linear Search**
-It took linear search a total time of 106858 milliseconds, or over a minute and a half, to search for elements near the end of the array.
-Since there were 50000 trials, this means it took ~2 milliseconds on average per search.
-The linear search algorithm had to access the array 37504597986 times, or roughly 750,000 times on average per search.

 **Binary Search**
-It took linear search a total time of 38 milliseconds to search for elements near the end of the array.
-The linear search algorithm had to access the array 947579 times, or roughly 19 times on average per search.

 # Conclusions
-Given a sorted array and an element to search in it, using binary search will almost always be orders of magnitude faster than simply linear searching.
-The reason for this is simple.
-If linear search makes an incorrect guess, this only rules out one element.
-However, if binary search makes an incorrect guess, this rules out roughly half of the array.

-We may be slightly underestimating the time for binary search, since if each individual round of searching takes less than a millisecond, this time will not be counted in our elapsed time, as currentTimeMillis() returns a long integer, not a floating-point number.
-However, the array accesses tell the same story as the elapsed time, so this doesn't affect our conclusions.
+# Gallery Tour
+**Discord Ducks**
+- Range of times is given in results
+- Various array sizes were used to test
+- Did not count # of array accesses

+**MumbleCore**
+- Always looking for the last element in the array
+- 10,000 trials were used to find meaningful difference in data
+- REALLY nice graphical representations of data

+**Consonants**
+- Different sizes of arrays were tested
+- Linsearch becomes more and more inefficient as the arrays get larger
+- Took the highest values of time in order to represent the "worst-case scenario"
+- Different computers seem to give different results - maybe look towards other means of measurement?

+**Overall Takeaways / Improvements to be made**
+- Improve testing scope with multiple array sizes
+- Make sure that the data that we are collecting is significant - stray away from 0 millisecond values
+- Add charts / maybe graphs to the README for clearer understanding